SixArm/sixarm_ruby_zid/README.md

 ## Introduction

+ZID stands for "Zen Identifier".

-XID stands for "Xeno Identifier" and is a stronger, safer, faster ID than a UUID (Universally Unique Identifier).
+A ZID is a secure random id, similar to a random UUID (Universally Unique Identifier).

-Example:

-    XID.generate
-    #=> "90f44e35a062479289ff75ab2abc0ed3"

-XID specification:
+ZID specification:

-  * 128 bit.
-  * Completely random and generated with a secure random generator.
+  * Generated entirely by using a secure random generator.
+  * You can use as many bits as you like, for example ZID128 is 128 bits.
-  * The string representation is entirely hexidecimal: digits 0-9 and lowercase a-f.
+  * The string representation is always hexadecimal lowecase: digits 0-9 and lowercase a-f.

-See below for a comparison of XID and UUID.
+See below for a comparison of ZID and UUID.

-For docs go to <http://sixarm.com/sixarm_ruby_xid/doc>
+For docs go to <http://sixarm.com/sixarm_ruby_zid/doc>

 Want to help?
 We're happy to get pull requests.